 The children of Oya are as generous as the wind that caresses the leaves.
 They are like the birds that love to fly freely and they know the value of loyalty and true friendship.
 They are authoritarian, powerful, violent, sensual, jealous and very faithful.
 Oya was initially married to Ogun before she fell in love with Shango and followed him.
 This contributed to the misunderstanding between Ogun and Shango.

-Areas of Influence: You can make petitions to Oya whenever you need a change or transition in your life.
+You can make petitions to Oya whenever you need a change or transition in your life.
 She can also guard you through life’s chaotic streams by sending some angels to you.
-She is also a protector of those who worship her as she fights their enemies with fire and wind.
+She is also a protector of those who worships her as she fights their enemies with fire and wind.

 Are you a single mother who is struggling to cater for your kids?
 Call on Oya to assist you because she helps women to prosper in their businesses.